1BobC/carpetP/README.md

-"6:22:26 Summary REs match strings and removing expressions using special characters which express intent" "Start 6:22:43 Networked programs ch 12 - 6:28:30 Support code for Sockets in Python" "Socket connection notes and application protocols code examples in sechste file"
+"6:22:26 Summary REs match strings and removing expressions using special characters which express intent" "Start 6:22:43 Networked programs ch 12 - 6:28:30 Support code for Sockets in Python" "Socket connection notes and application protocols code examples in sechste file" "6:27:48 Python Talking to Sockets - Yes!
+Do it"